A collection of random thoughts and notions on Thai Massage Therapy.

 * “Rocking” (Harmonics) can help the receiver to relax.
 The continuous rhythmic movement puts, forces the receiver in “surrender-state.”
 The receiver can not follow the movement any more and—gives up.
 Lets go.

 * Some people just need some serious (muscle, tendon) stretching.
 Relaxation and soothing of muscle tissue.
 There are sports-people you know.
 Or those who just did a strenuous mountain-trek.

-We should recognize that most of our patients will come to us for a Thai Massage session because they experience some kind of unease, dis-ability or physical pain(s).
-There are als [ ... ]
+We should recognize that many of our clients will come to us for a Thai Massage session because they experience some kind of unease, dis-ability or physical pain(s).
+There are also [ ... ]

 In a certain sense all Thai Massage sessions are therapy sessions.
 But we don't always start with this particular aim.
 It's often something that comes up during a sessio [ ... ]